Skip to content

 What stays out of the hub

-A git-scoped claim is an ordinary claim with one extra field.
-The hub deserialises that field for storage and display but runs no git and reads no filesystem — the branch is resolved and acted on entirely on the client.
+A git-scoped claim is an ordinary claim with opaque git metadata plus an optional additive path_identity.
+The hub validates, persists, replays, and compares that identity but runs no git and reads no filesystem.
+Even symbol claims are ordinary canonical paths interpreted by the existing ancestry algebra; parsing, diff resolution, and filesystem identity derivation stay entirely client-side.
 Resist any temptation to move git execution into the hub: the git-agnostic hub is the whole local-first guarantee.